Skip to main content

 Seller Education

-Cash Offer vs. Listing: Honest Comparison
+Cash Offer vs. Listing with an Agent: Honest Bay Area Comparison

-An honest, numbers-driven comparison of selling your house for cash vs. listing with a real estate agent.
-See which option nets you more in the Bay Area.
+An honest numbers-driven comparison of selling your Bay Area house for cash vs. listing with a real estate agent.
+See which option actually nets you more after all the math.

 Read More